carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 > > ~~~
 > > {: .bash}
 > >
-> > If we were to run this script it would ask us for confirmation to redo several steps because we already did all of them.
+> > If we were to run this script, it would ask us for confirmation to redo several steps because we already did all of them.
 If you want to, you can run it to check that it works, but it is not necessary if you already completed every step of the previous episode.
 > {: .solution}
 >
 {: .challenge}